mapswipe/python-mapswipe-workers/docs/source/dev_setup.md

 ### Service Account Key

 The MapSwipe Workers requires a Service Account Key (`serviceAccountKey.json`) to access Firebase database.
 Request yours from the MapSwipe working group.

-The path the Service Account Key is defined in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.
+The path to the Service Account Key is defined in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 You could also set up your own Firebase instance.
 However, this is not recommended.
 If you still want to do it, get your Service Account Key from Firebase from [Google Cloud Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).

 ### Postgres

 Setup a local Postgres instance for MapSwipe Workers using the Dockerfile provided for development purposes (`postgres/Dockerfile-dev`).
 The Dockerfile for production (`postgres/Dockerfile`) does need additional setup for build-in backup to Google Cloud Storage, which is not needed for local development.
 That is why a simplified Dockerfile for development is provided.
 Make sure that the specified port is not in use already.
 If so, adjust the port (also in the `.env` file).

 ```bash